10 MIT Fun Facts Every Applicant Should Know

 Located in Cambridge, Massachusetts, MIT is one of the Ivy Plus schools, which are institutions that offer Ivy-level of academic excellence and competitive admissions.
 If you’re curious about the traditions and quirks that make the school special, here are 10 fun facts about MIT that might surprise you:

 At most colleges, admissions decisions come out on a random weekday with little fanfare.
 However, at MIT, even that moment reflects the school’s personality.
-Admissions decisions are typically released on March 14, also known as Pi Day, in honor of the famous mathematical constant (3.14).
-It’s a small detail, but it perfectly matches MIT’s love of math, precision, and tradition.
+Admissions decisions are typically released on March 14, also known as Pi Day, in honor of the famous mathematical constant (3.14), a small detail that perfectly matches MIT’s love of math, precision, and tradition.

 MIT Admissions also creates a video each year to celebrate the moment.
 These short, creative videos are posted on the MIT Admissions blog and are just another example of how the school turns a stressful day into something fun and memorable.